my-dimons/Dimo/README.md

     - Brace lvl 7: 238 | 130 | 238
     - Brace lvl 8: 255 | 121 | 124
     - Brace lvl 9: 107 | 221 | 104

-I will try to find a better way to auto import (or even auto install) the Rainbow Braces theme, but for now I can't find any